Chemical Biology

 Purpose

-The Chemical Biology Core (CBC) is comprised of two functional units: the Chemistry Division and the Structural Biology Division.
+The Chemical Biology Core (CBC) is comprised two functional units: the Chemistry Division and the Structural Biology Division.
 The primary purpose of the Chemistry division is to assist, identify and optimize chemical probes and new lead compounds that may benefit both biochemical mechanistic studies and drug discovery & development.
 The primary purpose of the Structural Biology division is to assist with experiments related to protein purification, binding characterization, and structure determination.
 The two divisions work together to provide complementary approaches for identifying novel therapeutic targets and anti-cancer agents.

 Equipment